-Driftwood Restaurant in Downtown Oranjestad is owned by a local fisherman who personally catches all their fresh fish of the day, unless you opt, as we did, to catch your own dinner with a deep-sea fishing experience.
-Sadly, with the majority of our party feeling terribly seasick, we had to cut short our trip and head home empty handed.
+Driftwood Restaurant in Downtown Oranjestad is one of the best Aruba restaurants for seafood.
+It’s owned by a local fisherman who personally catches all their fresh fish of the day, unless you opt, as we did, to catch your own dinner with a deep-sea fishing experience.
+Sadly, with the majority of our party feeling terribly seasick, we had to cut short our trip and head home empty-handed.
 A great shame as I was thoroughly enjoying being out on the water.
 Of course, that didn’t stop us have a fabulous dinner that evening in this atmospheric restaurant, specialising in authentic Aruban seafood.

 While the service was a little haphazard, the food was excellent and I’d still recommend it.
 For such a specialist seafood restaurant, I found their steak very good too but I did not spot any vegetarian options on the menu.
 Soups and appetisers start from $5 and their fresh fish of the day pan-fried Aruban style costs $26.95, while their Filet Mignon, US tenderloin costs $27.50.

 Zeppenfeldstraat 56, San Nicolas (Kitchen open from 11.30am to 7pm.
 Closed Sundays and holidays).

 In the colourful town of San Nicolas, a town worth visiting for the street art alone, Charlie’s Bar opened in the early 1940s when the town was nicknamed the New Orleans of the Caribbean.
 Over the years, this once booming town fell into decline, but it is now reinventing itself as a centre of music, art and culture.